powsybl/powsybl-network-store/README.md

 java -jar powsybl-network-store-server-1.0.0-SNAPSHOT-exec.jar
 ```

-Spring boot server should start and connect to Cassandra database (localhost hardcoded...)
+Spring boot server should start and connect to the postgresql database (localhost hardcoded...)

 ### Import a network in the database